se-for-sci/se-for-sci.github.io/content/week01_intro/intro.md

 What does someone working on code spend time on?
 Rewriting code that others have already written.
 The action of rewriting code to improve its readability or performance without changing how it operates is commonly called refactoring.
-Other reasons to rewrite code is because it didn't scale or was not flexible enough.
+Other reasons to rewrite code are because it didn't scale or was not flexible enough.
 It also can feel like you spend a lot of time debugging.
 Lots of painful debugging.
 Having strong unit tests and using version control can simplify or eliminate some debugging problems.